trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Rokin, 17, female, Western Sydney, Kurdish Australian, Muslim

 Donald Trump and Pauline Hanson both hate Muslims.
 I can't say I hate them since they are standing up for their own beliefs, and it's their right to believe anything they want.
 The only thing that gets me angry is that they spread false information about Muslims, and it makes the whole world think Muslims are bad.
 When I think about how the media represents Muslims as terrorists, causes of problems, blaming every single terrorist attack on Muslims, portraying us as vulgar, violent people I feel helpless.
 I haven't experienced Islamophobia, possibly because I don't wear the hijab outside of school.

-## Jamilah, 18, female, North Western Sydney, Lebanese Australian, Muslim

-My sister and I travel with my mother a lot, to Dubai where my father is working on an ex pat contract.
-Every time we travel, somehow it's always us that they stop.
-We've had one-way tickets and those times there's lots of questions, searching our phones, our bags.
-My mother's English isn't too good so I have to speak to the security staff.
-I become the advocate for my mother and sister but the irony is I am just as confused and intimidated.
-My mother eventually explained to me its because they think we're going to join ISIS.
-One minute you're a 15 year old Aussie girl who loves Netflix and music and the next minute you're looked at as potential ISIS.

-## Firzana, 17, female, Western Sydney, South African Australian, Muslim

-Here in Australia, I am sheltered and protected.
-I have my own identity as a young Muslim girl, which I cling onto despite the rapid assimilation occurring as I settle into a new society.
-I have personally not been affected by the war on terror, but the repercussions of the effects of such on my community, the Muslim community, I feel deeply within me.
-These horrific circumstances surrounding those with the same morals, values, and basically ... provokes the uncomfortable and confronting realization that I could have been one of those people affected, insulted, or killed, from what Muslims are portrayed as in the media.
-I have found myself questioning the fundamentals upon which I was brought up.
-These irrational fears of Islamophobia hurting my family, suddenly don't seem so irrational.
-Maybe people are justified in hating and fearing us?
-If this is the amplitude of fear and fragmentation I have experienced sitting here in Australia with two loving parents, a roof over our heads, and a solid education, I cannot begin to understand how those directly affected feel.

 ## Yas, 17, male, South Western Sydney, Iraqi Australian, Muslim